 Student Rights & Responsibilities

-Student Health Services treats students in a manner that recognizes their basic human rights.
+Student Health Services provides confidential services to you.
 Students deserve and can expect courteous reception and acceptance; expeditious and accurate assessment and diagnosis; prompt, effective, and humane treatment; and an appropriate explanation of their health problem.

 Your rights include the right to: